RBC ION Visa Card review

 The RBC ION Visa Card comes with a very straightforward welcome bonus for new accounts:

-Get 7,000 Avion points upon approval^ - that’s $50 of value in gift cards†!
+Get up to 14,000 Avion points^ - that's up to $100 of value in gift cards†!
+Apply by November 4, 2026.

-^†See RBC site for full terms and conditions.
+See RBC site for full terms and conditions.

 The RBC ION Visa Card earns the following Avion points on purchases: